yaronn/test-creep/README.md

 ## When to use test-creep
-test-creep sweet spot is in long running test suites, where it can save many seconds and minutes each time you run tests.
+test-creep sweet spot is in long running test suites, where it can save many seconds or minutes each time you run tests.
 If you have a test suite that runs super fast (< 2 seconds) then test-creep will probably add more overhead than help.
-However when ever tests run more than that test-creep can save you time.
+However whenever tests run for more than that test-creep can save you time.

 ## Limitations